alxroyer/scenario/doc/src/advanced.logging.rst

 .. tip::

-    The :ref:`scenario.log_file <config-db.scenario>` configuration value may also be set programmatically through the :py:meth:`scenario.configdb.ConfigDatabase.set()` method,
+    The :ref:`scenario.log_file <config-db.scenario.log_file>` configuration value may also be set programmatically through the :py:meth:`scenario.configdb.ConfigDatabase.set()` method,
     as illustrated in the :ref:`launcher script extension <launcher.pre-post>` section.